RobseK101/RWImport/README.md

 - Runs a concurrent conversion queue into which load jobs are commissioned.
 Converted data can be retrieved when the job has been finished.
 The commission order is kept at all times.
 - C API: The DLL was written to enable <b>runtime</b> model loading in Unity game engine.
 The C API is architecture agnostic, however, and may be used in other contexts as well.
 - Loads files from an internal "virtual filesystem" (a list, essentially), into which IMG archives (so the files within them), but also single files can be mounted.

+# Project state
+The DLL was tested with Unity game engine and enables runtime loading of DFF files, TXD files and collision object.
+A few files have been successfully tested at this point.

+# Building / Compilation
+The code can be compiled using MSVC, using the C++17 standard.
+You can add all the code files (so not the "docs") to a Visual Studio project and set the default include directory to the "include" directory.
+Choose DLL/dynamic library as a compilation target.